leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

  ## Architecture

-With 20.3.0, there is a major technical architectural change in the solution.
-BODs from ION are now configured to be sent to a REST API in Magento, which in turn sends them to RabbitMQ for storage and processing by eConnect.
-In the previous versions, ION sends BODs to RabbitMQ directly.
+With 20.3.0, there is a major technical architectural change in the solution.  from ION are now configured to be sent to a REST API in Magento, which in turn sends them to RabbitMQ for storage and processing by eConnect.
+In the previous versions, ION sends BODS to RabbitMQ directly.

-### eConnect-base v5.0.0
+### eConnect-base v6.4.0

-- It provides the connectivity to eLink and/or Infor systems with the use of a generic function which decides whether to call the eLink / ION APIs based on the M3 Connection Protocol chosen in the backend
+- It provides connectivity to eLink and/or Infor systems with the use of a generic function that decides whether to call the eLink / ION APIs based on the M3 Connection Protocol chosen in the backend
 - Acts as the communication layer for RabbitMQ Message consumption
 - Acts as a core module for following LeanSwift Magento Extensions
   - eConnect
   - IDM
   - Supplier Portal
-- eConnect add-ons depend on both eConnect-base and eConnect. eConnect and its Add-ons works only with eConnect-base configured
+- eConnect add-ons depend on both eConnect-base and eConnect. eConnect and its Add-ons work only with eConnect base configured

 - IDM can now work without eConnect